 Sun and Heat Safety

-Be aware that the sun is strongest between 10am-2pm.
+Be aware that the sun is strongest between 10am to 2pm.
 Limit the amount of time spent outside during these hours to avoid getting sun burnt.
-Two or more sunburns before the age of 18 doubles one’s risk of later developing melanoma.
+Two or more sunburns before the age of 18 doubles one's risk of later developing melanoma.
 Sunscreen is your best friend.
 Reapply every 2 hours and after sweating or swimming.
 Remember you can never put on too much sunscreen!
-When spending all this time outside, make sure you are hydrating, and I don’t mean with alcoholic beverages.
+When spending all this time outside, make sure you are hydrating, and I don't mean with alcoholic beverages.
 Focus on replacing lost salt and minerals with water and sports beverages.
 Limit intense activity on really hot and humid days to avoid heatstroke.
 You should be able to recognize the signs of heatstroke and exhaustion: fatigue, confusion, extreme thirst, dizziness, and nausea.
 Infants, young children, those who are 65 years or older, and people who are overweight are at high risk for heatstroke and exhaustion.
 And remember to NEVER leave children or animals in the car.

 Here are more safety tips from the American Academy of Pediatrics.